4 Ways To Prepare Now for Baby — Especially When You Already Have Children

 Make a sleep sanctuary

+Nesting is real.
 Preparing for your baby’s arrival means getting the home ready.
-Creating a biologically safe and supportive environment for your newborn is a series of small steps that can start even before conception or pregnancy, and extends throughout your baby’s precious first years.
+Creating a biologically safe and supportive environment for your newborn is a series of small steps that compounds.

 Whether you birth at home or at the hospital (or anywhere else!), your home is where you welcome your baby into your personal environment, bonding during the precious first weeks, and which shapes his or her first experiences of the world.